emilamaj/js-fmgpu/README.md

 # FMGPU: Fast Matrix operations of the GPU

 This library allows to efficiently carry out matrix operations using GPU acceleration.
+The package is available on npm as [js-fmgpu](https://www.npmjs.com/package/js-fmgpu).
 The following functions are currently available:

+## Todo
+The following functions are to be implemented next:
+- det (GPU accelerated)
+- map
+- inverse

 ## scale
 Multiply input matrix by a scalar value.